Do you know the most powerful way to market your book?

 46. Don’t stop promoting one book to start writing another.
 The buzz and excitement of a launch can be exhilarating, but the marketing and promotional effort for a book must continue far beyond the initial days and weeks of ‘getting it out there’.
 Include in your marketing plan a schedule that allows for ongoing promotional activities of your previous work, while providing time to write your next bestseller as well.

 49. Connect with your readers offline.
 Gain exposure through book signings, book clubs, writing groups, school visits, workshops, library readings and local area meet-ups.
-For tips on book signings, check out JA Konrath’s post on Book Signings: Everything You Need to Know.
+Check out book signing and virtual events here.

 51. Take it further with video.
-Record your readings and share on your YouTube channel, Facebook Page, Google+ and on Goodreads.
+Record your readings and share on your YouTube channel, Facebook Page, or Instagram.

-53. Create a Bit.ly vanity URL for your book.
+53. Use Bit.ly or other link shortener for your book.
 Bit.ly is a link shortening service that can also give you stats on the number of clicks on your link and where it was shared.
 Use Bit.ly to create a link that is easily shareable (not super long or a jumble of letters and numbers) for your book.
-Here’s a video how-to.
+Here’s a post with six other free or paid options for 2022:

-56. Add a Hellobar book teaser to the top of your author website.
+56. Add a call-to-action notification bar book teaser to the top of your author website.
+Discover some options in this post by Hubspot:

 58. Encourage your fans to market your book.
-Your fans can earn a little extra income by enrolling in Amazon’s or Smashword’s affiliate programs and adding links to your books on their websites or blogs.
+Your fans can earn a little extra income by enrolling in Amazon’s affiliate program and adding links to your books on their websites or blogs.

 59. Repurpose content and reach more people.
-Take your popular posts, useful insights, inspirational quotes, noteworthy results, chapter outlines or key points and repurpose them to share as a presentation on Slideshare or short videos on YouTube.
+Take your popular posts, useful insights, inspirational quotes, noteworthy results, chapter outlines, or key points and repurpose them to share as a story on Instagram or videos on YouTube.

 63. Partner up.
 One of the best things about being a writer is that your only true competition is yourself.
 There are no ‘winners’, just insatiable readers that will devour a book in hours that took you a year or more to write.
 Use your connections or develop new ones to help cross promote with other authors, illustrators, musicians, designers, experts, events, charities, interest groups and so on.